 Installment Agreements (IA)

-Installment Agreements are IRS payment plans that allow you to pay off your debt over a period.
-If you can’t afford to pay off the full amount at once, paying in installments can make repayments easier.
+The IRS also refers to this option as a long-term plan.
+Installment Agreements are IRS payment plans that allow you to make monthly payments to pay off your debt over a certain period.
+If you can’t afford to pay the full amount at once, paying in installments can make fulfilling your tax obligations easier.

 You must have filed all tax returns to be eligible for this option.
-Your total tax debt should not exceed $50,000 combined in tax, interest, and penalties to qualify.
+To qualify for an installment plan, your total tax debt should not exceed $50,000 combined in tax, interest, and penalties.

-You can apply for a payment plan online if you meet these eligibility criteria.
-If your debt exceeds the amount listed above, you must mail your application.
-Depending on the type of payment plan you choose, you may have to pay a fee of up to $225 to set it up.
+If you meet these eligibility criteria, you can apply for a payment plan online.
+Depending on the type of plan you choose, you may have to pay a setup fee ranging from $22 to $178.

 Currently Not Collectible (CNC)

-Currently, Not Collectible means you can’t repay your debt while paying for your living expenses.
+Currently Not Collectible means you can’t repay your debt while paying for your living expenses.
 If the IRS approves your CNC status, it will stop wage garnishment, levies, and collection attempts.
-The amount you owe will continue to accrue interest and late penalties.
+However, the amount you owe will continue to accrue interest and late penalties.

 To be eligible, you’ll need to file your tax returns.
 The IRS may also request documentation related to your income, debt, employment, and expenses to assess your case.
 Your CNC status will remain until the IRS reviews your financial situation annually and determines that your financial situation has improved.